TODAY’S QUOTE FOR NEW BEGINNINGS:

 Each morning I wake, say a silent prayer of gratitude and head to the kitchen to boil water for tea.
 This ritual takes about 30 minutes to prepare and if I’m lucky, sometimes longer.
 I often make a tea of spices – fresh ginger, cinnamon, nutmeg… and a matcha latte to satisfy the craving to imbibe something rich and creamy.

-Like anyone, there are mornings when I open my eyes and want to run out of bed excited for a new day and there are mornings when the thought of lifting the plush, delicious covers from my body gives me an instant headache.
+Like anyone, I have mornings when I open my eyes and want to run out of bed excited for a new day.
+There are also mornings when the thought of lifting the plush, delicious covers from my body gives me an instant headache.
 No matter how I feel, when my feet hit the floor and I walk towards the kitchen to start the flame, I am filled with the sweet sensation of delight.
 The next 30 minutes are all mine to do absolutely nothing but prepare tea.
 This is my ritual, my place to enter a new day with a clear, peaceful mind.

 As I prepare the tea, I stop mindfully to breathe in the warming scents of ginger, cinnamon and nutmeg.
 I roll the nutmeg seed in my hand, feeling it’s beauty and softness.
 I gently whisk the matcha, lowering my head over the large bowl to allow the sweet grassy aroma to enter my nose through the hot steam.
 I pour the frothed almond milk over the matcha and marvel at it’s gorgeous green color.
 Pure divinity.